When is the last time you tested your website’s search? If it’s been a while, it’s time to add this to the top of your priority list.

-Take any insights gleaned from search engine optimization and use it to further enrich your product data in PIM.
-The more optimized your product data is for SEO, the more likely it is that your product pages will show up in relevant search queries.
+Take any insights gleaned from search engine optimization and use them to further enrich your product data in PIM.
+The more optimized your product data is for SEO, the more likely your product pages will show up in relevant search queries.

-It isn’t enough to store your data in PIM and distribute it downstream to retailers.
-You must also regularly evaluate the quality of your data on their sites.
+It isn’t enough to store your data in PIM and distribute it downstream.
+You must also regularly evaluate your data quality on their sites.

 Are you delivering everything they asked for?
 For example, if they asked for 15 attributes and you could only provide 10 initially, your job here is not done.

 Consider how your end customers use each retailer site.
-If you sell through Home Depot, you know that your end customers can shop at both physical stores and their online store.
+If you sell through Home Depot, you know that your end customers can shop at both their physical and online stores.
 The physical store is all about how products are displayed on the shelf—placement, packaging, branding, etc.

 But the online store is a digital shelf where people don’t walk down aisles.
 They may use the retailer website’s navigation or site search.

 How do your retailers organize product types?
 Are you sure you’ve categorized products in the most logical way for customers to find them?

 You must also ensure that your product data is consistent across all channels.
 You want to be sure that it outperforms the competition—and moves product.
 Tools such as inriver Evaluate can crawl the sites you sell through and give feedback on the consistency and performance of your product data.